 Factor 3: Keyword Difficulty

-Building links to a page for a keyword that’s too competitive to rank will turn out to be a serious waste of effort.
+Building links to a page for a keyword that’s too competitive to rank will turn out to be a serious waste of effort and should not be a part of your link building strategies.
 You have to make sure that the page you’re building links to is actually capable of ranking for the keyword you’re after.
-This is determined by the amount of links it will take, along with page and domain authority of your potential competitors.
+This is determined by the number of links it will take, along with the page and domain authority of your potential competitors.

 Luckily, there’s a completely free, and quick way to see if you can rank on page one for a desired keyword.
 All it takes is downloading the Mozbar, and creating a Moz account, which are both free.